bennett39/dp-starter-blog/content/blog/abstraction/index.md

 ### The Magic Question: What If I Go One Level Deeper?

+If you’re working as a software developer and you’re not writing byte code on punch cards, then you have abstraction (and the work of decades of other programmers) to thank.

 Take a modern, interpreted programming language like Python.
 Ask 10 Python developers how Python actually executes your code and you’re likely to get 10 different responses.
-Most of them wrong or incomplete.

-I won’t answer the questions of how CPython’s interpreter works, here.
-For one, I’m not anywhere near an expert on the subject.
-But mostly, I won’t answer the question to make a point: abstraction is so critical to everything we do as software developers.

-If you’re working as a software developer and you’re not writing byte code on punch cards, then you have abstraction (and the work of decades of other programmers) to thank.
+Including my answer!
+I’m not anywhere near an expert on the subject, and I'm sure there are aspects I'm missing.

+But I rely on Python execution every day!

 This trend won’t end soon.
 Abstraction continues.
 The current cutting edge of abstraction is serverless computing, “no code” software, single page applications, and even machine learning.